rust-lang/a-mir-formality/book/src/closer-look-decl.md

 ### Declaring traits in `FormalityDecl`

 Let's look more closely at one of those kinds of items.
-A trait declaration looks like this ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/grammar.rkt#L26-L27)):
+A trait declaration looks like this:

 ```scheme
   (TraitDecl := (TraitId TraitContents))